 Though Amazon rainforests are often referred to as the lungs of the planet, we should treat Oceans and Seas as the real lungs of the planet.

-How does Ocean produce Oxygen: Oceans and seas are abundant with a microscopic plant, Phytoplankton.
+How does the Ocean produce Oxygen: Oceans and seas are abundant with microscopic plants and phytoplankton.
 These tiny little organisms are essential for human survival.
 Similar to the plants & trees on the land, Phytoplankton uses the process of photosynthesis by absorbing carbon dioxide and releasing oxygen.

 The ocean also regulates rainfall and manages the climate.
 The oceans transport the heat from the Earth’s equator to the poles, thus balancing the climate & weather patterns.
 Moreover, oceans provide food and livelihood to millions of people.